Keeping Austin Smiles Protected and Healthy

 You might notice our team members look a little different than you remember before all of this started.
 We’ll be wearing more personal protective equipment (PPE) as an added measure to protect ourselves and you.
 Our team will be wearing face masks for any interaction with patients.
 We’ve always relied on surgical masks, gloves, and clinical gowns, so nothing has really changed there.
 However, depending on the procedure, these days we will also be using face shields, scrub caps, disposable gowns, and N95 masks.

 We don’t anticipate appointments taking longer than usual.
 However, we’re going to be scheduling more time between appointments to allow for a thorough disinfection of our dental office in Austin and the treatment room before a new patient arrives for their procedure.
 Our office will also be equipped with a high volume evacuation system to be used during both hygiene and all dental procedures.
 This helps to minimize the production of aerosol spray during treatment.
-You’ll find that we’ve installed plexiglass barriers at the check-in and check-out desks for your safety and for the health of our team too.
+We have installed medical-grade HEPA air purifiers in every treatment room and throughout the office.
+These purifiers remove airborne viruses, bacteria, mold, and other contaminants from the air.
+You’ll also find that we’ve installed plexiglass barriers at the check-in and check-out desks for your safety and for the health of our team, too.

 100 Percent Commitment to Compassionate Care